 Given that this book has a great deal to do with both Tomberg and Steiner, I personally cannot help but wish these issues concerning Church and Anthroposophy were more reflected here.

-But, leaving aside the Archangelic dialogue, these matters were not particularly noticeable to me in Frensch’s book – at least on first reading.
+But, leaving aside the Archangelic dialogue, these matters were not particularly noticeable to me in Frensch’s book—at least on first reading.
 Even though I trust Frensch is profoundly conscious of them in a way that, alas, too many people are not.

 But I deliberately stressed the word “personally” above for a reason.
-For Frensch’s novel is concerned with different matterss and these are, again, just personal notes from a man painfully convicted of the notion that Tomberg’s transformation in World War II is too easily missed . . .
+For Frensch’s novel is concerned with different matters and these are, again, just personal notes from a man painfully convicted of the notion that Tomberg’s transformation in World War II is too easily missed . . .

-And even though Frensch’s novel would seem to feature the character of a thinly disguised Tomberg, the matter of his transformation in the 1940s is hardly the subject of the book!
+And even though Frensch’s novel would seem to feature the character of a thinly-disguised Tomberg, the matter of his transformation in the 1940s is hardly the subject of the book!
 Rather the novel appears to be a fictionalised rendering of Frensch’s philosophical quest to grapple with materialism, drawing on Steiner, Tomberg, Seurat, Gebser among many others.

 I know something of this quest and it strikes me as brilliant, urgently needed and filled with rare, heartfelt integrity.
 But I can hardly do it justice in such brief personal notes.

-I will simply note, though, that, among many other things going on in this complex work, I have the impression Frensch means to liberate certain aspects of Steiner’s thinking from the terrible traps of rigidified Anthroposophy.
+I simply note, though, that, among many other things going on in this complex work, I have the impression Frensch means to liberate certain aspects of Steiner’s thinking from the terrible traps of rigidified Anthroposophy.
 In that regard, there is also much to ponder here.

 These intimate, gnomic musings remain deeply inadequate to all that Frensch has achieved here.